Project

 I would suggest that you write a shell script to do that, test that it works, and call it a day.

-RE: Feature request: CRL file should be reloaded on change - Added by tteras about 1 year ago
+RE: Feature request: CRL file should be reloaded on change - Added by tteras over 1 year ago

 gstrauss wrote in RE: Feature request: CRL file should be reloaded on change: